 The Burlington Northern, An Operational Chronology – 1970-1995

 Dr. John Strauss, Jr. Ph.D., author of several historical books on the Great Northern Railroad, has graciously donated this work to the Friends of the Burlington Northern Railroad.
 This soft-cover book is printed on high quality glossy paper to be a durable, long lasting addition to your BN reference shelf.
+It uses “wire-o” binding (wiki page) so it will lay flat on a desk for easy viewing.
 It contains no photos (except on the cover).

 THE NAME OF THE GAME IS COMPETITION